TNIADA:(931) 265-6143

 By Eric L. Johnson

 Here’s our monthly article on selected legal developments we think might interest the auto sales, finance, and leasing world.
-This month, the developments involve the Federal Trade Commission, the Consumer Financial Protection Bureau and the Federal Communications Commission.
+This month, the developments involve the U.S. Department of Justice, Consumer Financial Protection Bureau (CFPB), and Federal Trade Commission (FTC).
 As usual, our article features the “Case(s) of the Month” and our “Compliance Tip.”
 Note that this column does not offer legal advice.
 Always check with your lawyer to learn how what we report might apply to you or if you have questions.

 Federal Developments